Sri Lanka Northeast Explorer - 12 Days

 Overnight: Anuradhapura | Breakfast

 Anuradhapura - Jaffna.
 Today we journey north to Jaffna, located on the northernmost peninsula of the island.
-Here we enjoy a sightseeing tour taking in sights such as the Jaffna Fort, the second largest in Sri Lanka built by the Portuguese in 1619.
+Here we enjoy a sightseeing tour taking in sights such as the Jaffna Fort, the second largest in Sri Lanka built by the Dutch in 1619.
 Another highlight is the Nallur Hindu Temple, the most important place of Hindu worship in Jaffna.
 We’ll also take a boat ride to Nagadeepa Buddhist Temple, which is said to be the site where Buddha came during his second visit to Sri Lanka.

 Overnight: Jaffna | Breakfast